RossiAndrea/django-statistics-and-errors/README.md

 ### Beware:

 The middleware provides its own url parsing rules.
-Do not add inclusion to the app's url configuration to your own ROOT_URLCONF or very bad things gonna happen!
+Do not add inclusion to the app's url configuration to your own ROOT_URLCONF or very bad things gonna happen, unless **CLIENT_ERRORS_TAG** is explicity set to False in settings!
-Among others infinite loops on url parsing for each rule defined after the inclusion of 'statistics_errors.urls' and, if you configured django for sending errors to your email while DEBUG=False, a lot of spam.
+Among others: infinite loops on url parsing for each rule defined after the inclusion of 'statistics_errors.urls' and, if you configured django for sending errors to your email while DEBUG=False, a lot of spam.